What Are the Benefits of Automatic Pool Covers?

 8. Turn the multi-port valve to Rinse.

-9. Turn the filter system back on, and rinse the filter for about 30 seconds to one minute.
+9. Turn the filter system back on and rinse the filter for about 30 to 60 seconds.

 10. Turn the system off.